2017 Undergraduate Curriculum Redesign

 However, the provision of AAC is only a first step.
 It is well known that even with the provision of AAC, children with developmental disabilities experience persistent difficulties in their acquisition of language, in particular in relation to the production of grammatically complete utterances in face-to-face conversations.
 Effective interventions are needed to maximize the use of these tools and support communication and language development in these children.

-The CD program at SFSU is committed to training SLPs with a strong background in AAC assessment and intervention.
+The CD department at SFSU is committed to training SLPs with a strong background in AAC assessment and intervention.
 A number of opportunities are available to that end, ranging from a post-bac certificate in AAC, a state of the art AAC lab, a number of clinical opportunities in AAC across the age span (i.e., toddler through older adults, ) and in different service delivery settings, as well as participation in a number of ongoing training and research grants.

 Addressing California's Audiology Shortage Issue

 The National Institute of Aging has estimated that by 2020, the need for audiologists to serve the older population will increase by 50 percent.
 US Department of Labor projects the audiologist employment to grow at a rate of 29 percent from 2014 to 2024, four times the average rate for all occupations.
 According to California Academy of Audiology data, California needs 750 additional audiologists by 2030 to meet the state’s demand for audiology services.
 On September 9, 2016, the governor of California, Jerry Brown, signed AB 2317 into law.
 This bill will now allow the California State University system to offer Doctor of Audiology (AuD) programs.
 This is a major accomplishment in the quest to help bring much needed audiology training programs to the state.
-This bill was spearheaded by the SFSU CD program faculty (with Dr. Marcia Raggio taking the lead) and supported by the faculty and administrations at a number of CSU campuses.
+This bill was spearheaded by the SFSU CD department faculty (with Dr. Marcia Raggio taking the lead) and supported by the faculty and administrations at a number of CSU campuses.

 Dr. Raggio has also conducted research in collaboration with the University of California at San Francisco (UCSF) on the cortical contributions to speech perception in noise in individuals with normal hearing and hearing impairment.
 The focus of Dr. Raggio's research has been on the representation of peripheral electrical stimulation of the auditory nerve, in the form of a cochlear implant, in the auditory cortex in an animal model.
 These were the first studies of their kind that looked at the central nervous system consequences of electrical stimulation in trained and untrained animals.
 She and her colleagues also looked at these representations in short and long-term deafness, as well as in the implantation of neonatal vs. adult implant recipients.
 Since then, numerous studies have been performed throughout the world that reference this early work.
 We know now about the profound changes that take place in the organization of the auditory cortex following this now widely used clinical treatment of deafness in adults and children.
 This work, performed by Dr. Raggio and her UCSF colleagues, has been cited over 350 times.